-- 1. The WSD should require the SMJUs to increase their more detailed, invasive inspections from every five years to every three years, until they have adequate historical data to evaluate their mitigation efforts.
-The WSD should require that all Tier 3 lines be inspected on an annual basis, all lines in Tier 2 be inspected at least every three years, and all other lines be inspected on a five-year cycle.
-The WSD should require that the SMJUs follow the POUs and IOUs best practices for visual and detailed inspections. - 2.
-The WSD should require the SMJUs to employ the most up to date technology, such as infrared, to adequately examine the infrastructure within the HFTD. - 3.
+- The WSD should require the SMJUs to increase their more detailed, invasive inspections from every five years to every three years, until they have adequate historical data to evaluate their mitigation efforts.
+The WSD should require that all Tier 3 lines beare inspected on an annual basis, all lines in Tier 2 beare inspected at least every three years, and all other lines beare inspected on a five-year cycle.
+The WSD should require that the SMJUs follow the POUs and IOUs2 best practices for visual and detailed inspections. - 2.
+The WSD should require the SMJUs to employ the most up to date technology, such as infrared, to adequately examine the infrastructure within the HFTDs. - 3.
 The WSD should request that the SMJUs provide more information about how they prioritize their mitigations efforts, the rate the projects will be completed, what methodology they use to identify which hardening efforts are the most effective, and any barriers to infrastructure replacement.
 The WSD should request that BVES explain how it determined that it would complete its tree attachment removal at a rate of 10% per year.
 WSD should request that BVES clarify its Covered Wire Programs and explain its plan to replace all bare distribution wires. - 4.
-The WSD should request that BVES provide a detailed explanation of what corrective action is being undertaken for the remaining poles that failed inspection. - 5.
-The WSD should request that the SMJUs provide a detailed explanation of how personnel are deployed, the constraints concerning personnel, and how contract inspectors are chosen and their actual role concerning mitigation work.
-SMJUs should consider developing a larger internal workforce. - 6.
-The WSD should request the SMJUs provide detailed explanations of how their fault interrupting equipment is checked to ensure it is rated to expected fault duties, their use of infra-red inspections, or lighting arrestors HFTD changed to CAL FIRE arrestors.
-SMJUs should consider small-scale pilots to test a variety of fault detecting and mitigation technologies. - 7.
-WSD should require SMJUs to evaluate the feasibility of de-energizing additional idle lines.
+The WSD should request that BVES provide a detailed explanation of what corrective action is being undertaken for the remaining poles that failed inspection. - The WSD should request that the SMJUs provide a detailed explanation of how personnel are deployed, the constraints concerning personnel, and how contract inspectors are chosen and their actual role concerning mitigation work.
+The SMJUs should consider developing a larger internal workforce. - 6.
+The WSD should request that the SMJUs provide detailed explanations of (1) how their fault interrupting equipment is checked to ensure it is rated to expected fault duties, (2) their use of infra-red inspections, orand (3) whether lighting arrestors HFTD in the HFTDs have been changed to CAL FIRE arrestors.
+The SMJUs should consider small-scale pilots to test a variety of fault detecting and mitigation technologies. - 7.
+The WSD should require the SMJUs to evaluate the feasibility of de-energizing additional idle lines.